What estate documents do you need in Georgia?

 - Why planning while you’re alive matters just as much as planning for after you’re gone

-A Will is one of the most foundational tools in estate planning.
+A will is one of the most foundational tools in estate planning.
 It outlines how your assets should be distributed after you pass, names the person (the “executor”) in charge of carrying out those wishes, and designates a guardian for your children or pets.

-Without a valid Will, the state of Georgia decides what happens to your property, your kids, and everything else you leave behind.
+Without a valid will, the state of Georgia decides what happens to your property, your kids, and everything else you leave behind.

 That means: